Jerónimo Martins – Building a culture that drives growth

 The platform we developed for Jerónimo Martins was built on a simple but powerful insight: values are not beliefs held in private.
 They are made real through action.
 Every decision, every interaction, every response to a difficult situation is an expression of who an organisation truly is.

 The line ‘What we do is who we are’ gave the framework clarity and accountability.
 It told employees that values are not aspirational statements about who we’d like to be.
-They are standards of behaviour for how we operate, right now, every day.
+Rather, they are standards of behaviour for how we operate, right now, every day.

 Through research and collaborative workshops with employee groups across markets, we distilled the framework into three core values: